 - In 1927, immigrants intending to naturalize had to wait at least two years after filing a declaration of intention to file a petition for naturalization.

 Petition for Naturalization

 - The top section of this 1901 document records the name of the applicant, Patrick Duffy, his military service and the filing date.
 Beginning in 1862 for the Army and 1894 for the Navy and Marines, those honorably discharged from military service could skip the declaration of intention and fulfill a residency requirement of just one year.

 - In this section, the commissioner testifies that he has examined the applicant and witness, and found the applicant has satisfied the requirements of citizenship.

 - A witness’ address, signature and testimony on his familiarity with the applicant’s moral character and fulfillment of the residency requirement are included.

 - Personal information is limited in petitions filed before Sept.
 27, 1906, but this one provides the name and address of the applicant, date and country of his birth, date and port of arrival, and US military enlistment and discharge dates are listed.
 This can help you find the right Patrick Duffy in passenger lists.

-From the September 2015 Family Tree Magazine.
+Versions of this article appeared in the September 2015 and May/June 2023 issues of Family Tree Magazine.